Hyo Joo Kim broke the record for men’s and women’s majors when she began the 2014 Evian Championship in France with a staggering 10-under-par 61.

 A day later she trailed by one and that was still the situation with a hole to play, but she then sank a 12-foot birdie putt while Webb bogeyed, allowing Kim to become the third-youngest player to win a women’s major.

-Kim has won six more times on the LPGA Tour – most recently in the Ford Championship in March 2025 – while she lost a play-off to Ariya Jutanugarn at the US Women’s Open in 2018.
+Kim has won eight more times on the LPGA Tour – including back-to-back successes in the Fortinet Founders Cup and the Ford Championship in March 2026 – while she lost a play-off to Ariya Jutanugarn at the US Women’s Open in 2018.

 Boasting an exquisite short game, Kim topped the table for average putts per round on the LPGA Tour in 2025 (28.59), while only Maude-Aimee Leblanc gained more strokes around the green.